Most people know DENS as the homeless charity for people in Dacorum. In fact, DENS do so much more than just provide a roof and a bed.

 DENS has been helping to rebuild lives since 2003.
 Read more on the History page.

-We provide a range of services, which together form a pathway to support individuals to take the next positive steps in their lives and become active members of the community.
+We provide a range of integrated services, which together form a pathway to support people towards an independent future.

-Resettlement Service – Supporting clients who are moving from the Elms into council, social housing or private rented accommodation
+Resettlement – Supporting clients moving from The Elms or Move On into council, social housing or private rental.

-Foodbank – Providing emergency food supplies and household provision to struggling local families
+Foodbank – Providing emergency food parcels and household provisions to local individuals and families.

-Social Enterprise Projects – Development of employability skills and self-confidence in a supportive environment
+Social Enterprises – Developing employability skills and self-confidence in a supportive environment, while also raising income.

 In the past year:

-- 157 Made a positive move on towards independent living
+- 75 people made a positive move on towards independent living

-DENS can do none of the above without the incredible support we receive from individuals, businesses, schools and churches.
-The more help we get, the bigger difference we can make and the more people we can help when they need us most.
+DENS can do none of the above without the incredible support we receive from individuals, businesses, schools and community and faith groups.
+The more help we get, the bigger difference we can make to local vulnerable people who need us most.